-The IQ plus 390-DC provides three print formats, GFMT, NFMT, and CFMT that determine the format of the printed output when the PRINT key is pressed or when a KPRINT EDP command is received.
-If no tare has been entered, the GFMT print format is used; if a tare has been entered, NFMT is used; in counting mode, CFMT is used.
+The 590 AG Indicator provides three print formats, GFMT, GPFMT, and LDFMT that determine the format of the printed output when the PRINT key is pressed or when a KPRINT EDP command is received.

 Each print format can be customized to include up to 300 characters of information, such as company name and address, on printed tickets.
-You can use the indicator front panel (PFORMT menu), EDP commands, or the Revolution[TM] configuration utility to customize the print formats.
+You can use the indicator front panel (PFORMT menu), EDP commands, or the Revolution configuration utility to customize the print formats.